Frequently Asked Questions

 There are two different processes for applying to HB-REX internships - one is for students with existing research mentors, and the other is for those who do not have an existing mentor and are applying to a specific project.
 Both application processes are of similar length and rigor, so do not worry that you will be at a disadvantage if you don't have a faculty mentor already.

 (2) For those with existing mentors: you can submit an "Existing Mentor" application, in which you will outline the nature of the project you will be working on and your background with that mentor / research lab.
-This application is due by Saturday January 30, 2016.

 Who is eligible for the HB-REX program?